MosesKonsue/MosesKonsue.github.io/_posts/2021-08-28-scriptkiddie.md

 <h4>What is the scan telling us?</h4>

 - Port 22 is open running ssh, specifically OpenSSH 8.2p1 on Ubuntu.
 - Reveals a web server on 5000, with Werkzeug 0.16.1 running on Python 3.8.5.
-[Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) is a *"is a comprehensive WSGI web application library."*
+[Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) is *"a comprehensive WSGI web application library."*

 [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) refers to: